 Material in CRDC can be used for many purposes: to answer a reference question, create a chronology of events, to come up to speed on a topic, or to see what a proposal was at a specific point in time.

-For more information on the committee prints and CRS reports that make up CRDC, see the
+For more information on the committee prints and CRS reports that make up CRDC, see In-product Help (link in the upper right corner) or the

 Users can search for CRDC (and any other materials subscribed to or purchased) through the Basic Search form.